ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 }
 ~~~

-It uses the "key_ops" value of "encrypt",
-which is appropriate when using integrated encryption.

 # Security Considerations

-This specification is based on HPKE and the security considerations of
+This specification uses HPKE and the security considerations of
-{{I-D.ietf-hpke-hpke}} are therefore applicable also to this specification.
+{{I-D.ietf-hpke-hpke}} are therefore applicable.

 HPKE assumes the sender is in possession of the public key of the recipient and
 HPKE JOSE makes the same assumptions.
 Hence, some form of public key distribution